 Photobucket URLs are never supported because they load as HTML pages even when the URL ends in a valid file type.

 - The URL is properly encoded so that it does not contain special characters, such as quotation marks, spaces and exclamation points.
-Open the accordion below to see the encoding rules.
+Open the accordion below to see the encoding rules. (you can find the Hex value to be used to encode the special characters here)

 - The URL does not contain query parameters, which often encode additional information into the URL following a question mark.